The Most Multicultural Religious Sites In The World

-Inside Longqi Wenheng Temple and the museum next to it holds many famous works by the renowned woodcarver, Chen Zheng-Hsiung, and master of Koji pottery, Lin Kuang-Yi.
+Inside the Longqi Wenheng Temple and the museum next to it holds several well-known artworks by the famous local woodcarver, Chen Zheng-Hsiung, and the master of Koji pottery, Lin Kuang-Yi.

 Chinese New Year

-Every Chinese New Year Longi Wenheng Temple hands out thousands of red envelop enclosed with lucky money: a bill worth NT$100 or about 3 Euro.
-Many visitors arrive early in the morning to ensure a lucky spot.
+Every Chinese New Year Longi Wenheng Temple hands out thousands of red envelop enclosed with lucky money – a bill worth NT$100 or about 3 Euro.
+Many visitors arrive as a family early in the morning to ensure a spot every year.

 The purpose of the festival is to celebrate the birthday of Wenheng temple.
 Temple members from other cities start to arrive in the afternoon, joining to celebrate this special day.
 Temple host 800 tables of an outdoor feast that are reserved in advance.

-Longqi Wenheng temple worships Guan Gong.
-Temple invited the Master 3D Artist Kurt Wenner to created a Guan Gong’s Three Kingdom story by using oil paints with a new production process, it has attracted thousands of visitors to the temple and widely covered by the local media.
+Longqi Wenheng temple worships Guan Gong and the temple has invited the Master 3D Artist Kurt Wenner to created a Guan Gong’s Three Kingdom story by using oil paints with a new production process, it has attracted thousands of visitors to the temple and widely covered by the local media.

 - Opening Hours: All year round 24 hours